HemDutt/NYArticlesDemo/README.md

 ## Overview

 NYArcticlesDemo is a iOS application to show NY Times Most Popular Articles.
+This Demo application showcases the use of MVVM architecture and implementation of Unit and UI test case using XCTest Framework.

 ## Requirements